zhaoyul/aposd-vs-clean-code/README.md

 **JOHN:**

-I agree that English isn't as precise as code, but it can be used in in fairly precise ways and comments typically don't need the same degree of precision as code.
+I agree that English isn't always as precise as code, but it can still be used in precise ways and comments typically don't need the same degree of precision as code.
 Comments often contain qualitative information such as *why* something is being done, or the overall idea of something.